melchor629/node-flac-bindings/readme.md

 _In this sections will only show the functions that have some changes from the original API and is not denoted before._

+ - The `read_callback` from the Stream initialization **must** return an object like this `{bytes: SomeNumber, returnValue: AnotherNumber}`, corresponding to the `bytes` value that expect to be changed in the C callback, and `returnValue` is the value that will be returned with a `return;` statement.

+ - The `tell_callback` from the Stream initialization **must** return an object like this `{length: SomeNumber, returnValue: AnotherNumber}`, corresponding to the `length` value that expect to be changed in the C callback, and `returnValue` is the value that will be returned with a `return;` statement.

+ - The `length_callback` from the Stream initialization **must** return an object like this `{length: SomeNumber, returnValue: AnotherNumber}`, corresponding to the `length` value that expect to be changed in the C callback, and `returnValue` is the value that will be returned with a `return;` statement.

 ### bindings.encoder
 All [`FLAC__stream_encoder_...`](https://xiph.org/flac/api/group__flac__stream__encoder.html) API is here.

  - `flac_bindings.encoder.process(enc, buffers, samples)`
 A thing to remark is that `buffers` is an Array of node Buffers.

+ - The `read_callback` from the OGG Stream initialization **must** return an object like this `{bytes: SomeNumber, returnValue: AnotherNumber}`, corresponding to the `bytes` value that expect to be changed in the C callback, and `returnValue` is the value that will be returned with a `return;` statement.

+ - The `tell_callback` from the Stream initialization **must** return an object like this `{length: SomeNumber, returnValue: AnotherNumber}`, corresponding to the `length` value that expect to be changed in the C callback, and `returnValue` is the value that will be returned with a `return;` statement.

 ### bindings.format
 A big part of [FLAC format](https://xiph.org/flac/api/group__flac__format.html) API is here. _Has more internal code that external._ The macros are not exported.
 Variables are only exported the 6 ones that are an array of C strings and `FLAC_VENDOR_STRING` and `FLAC_VERSION_STRING`.